sitphp/commands/doc/8_tools.table_tool.md

 ### Creating a simple table

-You can use the table tool display content in rows and columns.
+You can use the table tool to display content organized in rows and columns.
 Use the `table` method to create a table.
 Then define every table row in an array.
-You can also insert line with the `line` method.
+You can also insert a table with a `line` item.

 ```php
 // In the "handle" method of your command class ...